wrube/credit-risk-classification/README.md

 The main purpose of this analysis is reliably predict *high risk* loans as these type of loans pose the greatest financial risk to lenders.
 Given this synthetic dataset, this model can predict *high risk* loans with high precision 0.872 which means that the model will correctly predict *high risk* loans 87.2% of the time.
 The *recall* percentage of *high risk* loans is 0.978 which means out of all the predicted *high risk* loans, 97.8% of these predictions will be correct.

 Before I could recommend this model, I would like to see this model trained and run on a real world dataset, not a synthetic relationship dataset.
-All of these "accuracy", "precision" and "recall" parameters are very good and reflect a controlled model.
+The extremely high scores of "accuracy", "precision" and "recall" parameters reflect the synthetic dataset.